namanhd/hailstone/README.md

 ## Issues and drawbacks
-The original signal model in Hailstone was based on lazy infinite lists, which are extremely idiomatic in Haskell and pleasant to program with.
+The original signal model in Hailstone was based on lazy infinite lists, which are idiomatic in Haskell and pleasant to program with.
 However, this came with the huge drawback of having too many list-node allocations, consuming large amounts of memory and CPU time, and yielding overall terrible performance (the audio lags with just a few oscillators in 5 voices in even a high buffer